 The question isn’t “Is she a narcissist?”
 The question is “What information is this system running on, and what would change if we updated that information?”

-Humans have to keep choosing.
+Humans have to keep changing.

 The Real Talk 🗣️